cortex-command-community/Cortex-Command-Community-Project-Data/README.md

 ***

 # Installing the Game
-If you just want to play the latest version of the game you can get it from our [website](https://cortex-command-community.github.io), and you can get mods from our [mod portal](https://cccp.mod.io).
+If you just want to play the latest version of the game you can get it from our [website](https://cortex-command-community.github.io).

+# Getting Mods
+You can get mods from our [mod portal](https://cccp.mod.io).

 ***